What is Interior Design at WVU like?

-The Interior Design Program, which is accredited by the National Association of Schools of Art and Design, teaches students to identify, research and creatively solve problems pertaining to the design of functional and high quality interior environments.
-They gain specialized knowledge of interior construction, sustainable practices, interior materials, furnishing and aesthetics, building codes, and social and ethical responsibilities of designers.
-Students engage in programming, design analysis and space planning relative to interior environments.
-They prepare drawings and documents that detail their specifications for aesthetically pleasing interiors that meet client needs, enhance quality of life and protect the health, safety and welfare of the public.
+While in the program, you will engage in programming, design analysis and space planning in interior environments.
+Our students prepare computer-aided and hand-rendered drawings and documents that detail their specifications for aesthetically pleasing interiors that meet client needs, enhance quality of life and protect the health, safety and welfare of the public.

 Entry into the program is competitive.
 Students are evaluated at the end of their first year and a cohort of the top 20 are selected based on their performance in the Interior Design courses, projects and overall grade point average.

 Interior Design majors are encouraged to participate in a wide variety of clubs and extracurricular activities across the campus, such as the Solar House Decathlon and the WVU Chapter of the The American Society of Interior Designers.